haoqiangzhu/cs6208/README.md

 # zhqcs6208
 # Code for Graph Network-based Simulators

-This repository contains code for the implementation of the Graph Network-based Simulators (GNS) method, as described in the paper *[paper name]*.
+This repository contains code for the implementation of the Graph Network-based Simulators (GNS) method, as described in the paper *[Learning to Simulate Complex Physics with Graph Networks]*.
 The code is written in Python and can be run in Google Colab.

 ## Code versions